sourcegraph/sourcegraph-public-snapshot/client/vscode/README.md

 3. Once you have created an account, navigate to Sourcegraph Cloud.
 Click on your profile icon in the navigation bar to go to `Your repositories`.
 4. Click `Manage repositories`.
 From here, you can add your repositories to be synced to Sourcegraph.

+### Connecting Sourcegraph Cloud account
 Once you have repositories synced to Sourcegraph, you can generate an access token to connect your VS Code extension back to your Sourcegraph Cloud account.

-5. Back in Sourcegraph Cloud, in your account settings, navigate to `Access tokens`, then click `Generate new token`.
+1. Back in Sourcegraph Cloud, in your account settings, navigate to `Access tokens`, then click `Generate new token`.
-6. Once you have generated a token, navigate back to the Sourcegraph extension.
+2. Once you have generated a token, navigate back to the Sourcegraph extension.
 In the sidebar, under `Create an account`, click `Have an account?`.
-7. Copy and paste the generated token from step 4 into the input field in the sidebar.
+3. Copy and paste the generated token from step 4 into the input field in the sidebar.
-8. Alternatively, you can copy and paste the generated token from step 4 in this format: `“sourcegraph.accessToken": "e4234234123112312”` into your VS Code Setting by going to `Code` > `Preference` > `Settings` > Search for "Sourcegraph" > `Edit in settings.json`.
+4. Alternatively, you can copy and paste the generated token from step 4 in this format: `“sourcegraph.accessToken": "e4234234123112312”` into your VS Code Setting by going to `Code` > `Preference` > `Settings` > Search for "Sourcegraph" > `Edit in settings.json`.
-9. The Editor will be reloaded automatically to use the newly added token.
+5. The Editor will be reloaded automatically to use the newly added token.

+### Connecting to a private Sourcegraph instance
+1. In Sourcegraph, in your account settings, navigate to `Access tokens`, then click `Generate new token`.
+2. Once you have generated a token, navigate to your VS Code Settings, then navigate to "Extension settings".
+3. Navigate to `Code preferences`, then click `Settings`.
+4. Search for `Sourcegraph`, and enter the newly generated access token as well as your Sourcegraph instance URL.

 ## Keyboard Shortcuts: